Tenth Acre Farm

 • Permaculture Gardening

-• Newsletter
+• Resources

-7 Reasons to Grow Calendula
+7 Reasons to Grow Calendula Officinalis

-Calendula flowers can benefit soil, repel pests, and aid healing.
-Here are some of the many reasons this herb is frequently grown in the permaculture garden.
+Calendula officinalis, also known as pot marigold, can benefit soil, repel pests, and aid healing.
+Here are seven reasons to grow this herb.

-Calendula flowers can benefit soil, repel pests, and aid healing.
-I’ve been growing Calendula officinalis—also called pot marigold—throughout my garden for years, and can hardly contain my excitement to tell you all about it!
-Here are some of the many reasons this herb is frequently grown in the permaculture garden.
+I’ve been growing calendula throughout my garden for years and can hardly contain my excitement to tell you all about it!

 1: Calendula Protects Soil

-Calendula grows especially well in the cooler seasons of spring and fall, though it will grow all summer long in mild climates, too.
+This flower grows especially well in the cooler seasons of spring and fall, though it grows all summer long in mild climates, too.
 Since it has thick, fibrous roots and grows in thick patches, it can be used as a cover crop or as a living mulch to protect the soil.
-Just sow calendula seeds in the fall for a spring cover crop/mulch, or sow seeds in mid-summer for a fall cover crop to protect the soil throughout the winter.

-2: Calendula Repels Pests
+2: Repels Pests

-One late summer a few years ago I noticed the stems of my calendula plants covered in aphids.
+One late summer a few years ago I noticed the stems of my pot marigold plants covered in aphids.
 I was alarmed and naturally worried that the aphids would be attracted to the crops around them.
 When I inspected the crops, I couldn’t find a single aphid—they were all on the calendula!

-This herb truly lives up to its reputation as a trap crop—”trapping” pests such as aphids, whiteflies, and thrips by exuding a sticky sap that they find more appealing and delicious than nearby crops.
+This herb truly lives up to its reputation as a trap crop—”trapping” pests such as aphids, whiteflies, and thrips by exuding a sticky sap (resin) that they find more appealing and delicious than nearby crops.

 See: 6 Flowers to Plant in the Vegetable Garden

-aphids on calendula
+Aphids on calendula officinalis

 Aphids cover calendula stalks.